theshi-1128/ABJ-Attack/README.md

 ## Overview

 This repository shares the code of our latest work on LLMs jailbreaking.
 In this work:

-- We further explore the boundary of jailbreak attacks on LLMs and propose ABJ, the first jailbreak attack method specifically designed to assess LLMs’ safety in handling analyzing-based tasks.
-ABJ generalizes jailbreak attack prompts in two steps: data preparation and data analysis.
+- We uncover the security risks in state-of-the-art LLMs during complex reasoning process and propose Analyzing-based Jailbreak (ABJ), a novel and efficient jailbreak attack method designed to assess these vulnerabilities.
-- We conduct comprehensive experiments on both opensource (Llama-3, Qwen-2, GLM-4) and closed-source (GPT-3.5-turbo, GPT-4-turbo, Claude-3) LLMs.
-The results demonstrate that ABJ exhibits exceptional attack effectiveness and efficiency, achieving 94.8% ASR on GPT-4-turbo, while the AE is around 1.
+- We conduct comprehensive experiments on state-of-the-art open-source and closed-source LLMs.
+The experimental results demonstrate that ABJ exhibits exceptional attack effectiveness, transferability, and efficiency across different LLMs compared to other baselines.
-- We show the robustness of ABJ when facing different defense strategies, indicating that mitigating this attack might be difficult.
-Furthermore, by transforming and modifying the ABJ method, we can enable more stealthy and effective jailbreak attacks on a wider range of harmful scenarios, extending beyond the limitations of finite datasets, which makes it more difficult to defend against.
-Notably, the modified ABJ has achieved over 85% ASR on Llama-3 and Claude-3, which are considered two of the most secure LLMs by far.
+- We demonstrate the robustness and flexibility of ABJ and reveal the reason why it outperforms other baselines.
+Additionally, we discuss several efficient defense strategies to mitigate ABJ without compromising the model's reasoning capabilities.

 <p align="center">
   <img src="ABJ.png" width="900"/>